Aiiion/SnusForum/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Future Development Ideas
+* A admin panel for strict CRUD operations such as adding/deleting snuses to the database, removing users posts and comments if vaiolation occurs.
+Right now all users can use CRUD wich is not safe!
+* Match favourite snus flavours and get recommendations on other snus brands that fits the users taste.
+* Rating on stores that sells snus and if it's not an online store, where they are located.
+* Ability for companys to market on the site.

 ## Developers
 * [Adebayo Ajayi](https://github.com/Braggedtooth)